CoMakery/comakery-app/README.md

 Prerequisites:

 - PostgreSQL
-- Redis if you want to run delayed jobs
+- Redis (if you want to run delayed jobs)
+- Bundler
+- Yarn

 Set up .env: